manymoments/manymoments.github.io/_posts/2022-11-24-two-round-HS.md

 # Part two: pipelined multi-shot State Machine Replication version of Two Round HotStuff

-The protocol revolves around a data structure which is a chain of blocks and 2-3 certificates (each certificate is a set of $n-f$ signatures on the block).
+The protocol revolves around a data structure which is a chain of blocks and three certificates (each certificate is a set of $n-f$ signatures on the block).
 Lets define:

 A ```block``` $B$ contains a triplet $B=(cmd, view, pointer)$ where *cmd* is an externally valid client command, *view* is the view this block was proposed in, and *pointer* is a link to a previous block (that has a smaller view).